soroush62/19-Channel-EEG-Data-Analysis-Tutorial-with-LightningChart-Python/README.md

 ---

 ### 5. **Stacked Area Chart: Normalized EEG Amplitude Over Time**

-#### Description
+### Description
 The stacked area chart visualizes how the normalized EEG amplitude varies over time across all channels.
+The X-axis represents time (downsampled for efficiency), while the Y-axis shows the log-normalized amplitude.
+Each channel contributes a stacked segment, allowing comparison of activity levels over time.

-#### Results
+### Results
-- Spikes correspond to task-related brain activity.
+- Consistent activity is observed across channels, with occasional spikes corresponding to task-related brain activity.
+- Channels like **T3** and **T4** (temporal regions) show higher spikes, possibly due to cognitive load during the arithmetic task.
+- Decreasing trends may indicate relaxation or mental fatigue toward the end of the task.

-#### Use Cases
+### Use Cases
-- **Time-Series Analysis**: Track changes in brain activity over time.
+- **Time-Series Analysis**: Track changes in brain activity over time, especially during specific tasks.
+- **Task State Monitoring**: Identify when participants are most engaged or fatigued.
+- **Feature Extraction**: Generate time-series features for machine learning applications.

 **Script Summary**:
 ```python